azjkjensen/azjkjensen.github.io/_posts/2018-12-19-take-pride-in-a-conglomeration-of-work.md

 There is something to be said about people who dig deep into a single problem and spend their entire life's work focused there.
 Just look at people like [Stephen Hawking](){:target="_blank"}.
-His life was his craft, andhe was and continues to be richly rewarded for persistence and intelligence.
+His life was his craft, and he was and continues to be richly rewarded for persistence and intelligence.
 Hawking left behind a legacy that is simultaneously unbelievable and inspiring.
 But in today's world the odds are against you achieving hyper-success by one-track-mindedness.

 That is why I believe **mindful holistic effort** holds just as much value as [deep thought](https://en.wikipedia.org/wiki/List_of_minor_The_Hitchhiker%27s_Guide_to_the_Galaxy_characters#Deep_Thought){:target="_blank"}.